stefanarseneau/stefanarseneau.github.io/projects/stochastic/reading.md

 A compendium of resources to check whenever I feel the urge to do or learn something but don't want to figure out what.
 There is enough here to keep me engaged for a very long time.

+<b id="computation">Recent Whims---</b>

+Some books I've been bouncing between lately:

+* <a href="https://ui.adsabs.harvard.edu/abs/1974slbp.book.....G/abstract"> Spectral line broadening by plasmas by Hans Griem;</a> a good theoretical introduction to line broadening, but not very helpful for beginner computations...
+* <a href="https://www.cambridge.org/core/books/computational-physics/BEE73B0139D4A9993193B57CDC62096E">Computational Physics by Jos Thijssen;</a> very cool, very fun to implement.
+* <a href="https://www.fisica.uniud.it/~giannozz/Corsi/MQ/LectureNotes/mq.pdf">Numerical Methods in Quantum Mechanics by Paolo Giannozzi;</a> light on intuition, but includes example programs that I can use to check my work.
+Follows Thijssen, pretty in depth.

 <b id="inference">Applied Statistics---</b>

 Good resources are [awesome-neural-sbi](https://github.com/smsharma/awesome-neural-sbi) and [Cosma Shalizi's notebook](http://bactra.org/notebooks/simulation-based-inference.html).